 The JMM is pleased to share our campus with B’nai Israel Congregation.
 For additional information about B’nai Israel events and services for Shabbat, please visit bnaiisraelcongregation.org.
 For more of this month’s events from BIYA, please visit biyabaltimore.org or check out BIYA on facebook.

-Exhibits currently on display at the JMM include Project Mah Jongg (on display through June 29), Voices of Lombard Street: A Century of Change in East Baltimore, The Synagogue Speaks!
+Exhibits currently on display include The Electrified Pickle through August 15, Voices of Lombard Street: A Century of Change in East Baltimore, The Synagogue Speaks!

 Hours and Tour Times